Home / Recipes / Desserts / Mary Berry Genoise Sponge

 • To bake the Genoise sponge.
 Bake in the oven for 35–40 minutes or until the cake is well-risen and the top springs back when lightly pressed.
 Allow it to cool in the tin for a few minutes, then turn it out, peel off the parchment, and finish cooling on a wire rack.

 • To cut the Genoise sponge.
-Horizontally cut the cold cake in half and sandwich the slices with the coffee buttercream.
+Horizontally cut the cold cake in half and sandwich the slices with the chosen filling.

 • Assemble.
 Use any filling and topping you like or continue below with Mary Berry Mokatines recipe using the Genoise Sponge